smartcarecode/LearningJourney/README.md

 ## 🌐 What is Networking

-Networking refers to the practice of connecting two or more computers (or devices) together to share data, information, and resources.
+**Networking** is the process of connecting two or more computers or devices so they can share information, data, and resources like printers or internet connections.

-> A network allows communication between devices, whether they're across the room or across the world.
+> Imagine a group of people in different rooms using walkie-talkies to talk — that's like a basic network.

 ---